ag999git/001-mirror/16-unittest/067-ch16-magicmock.md

+# MagicMock — An Introduction

 **Additional Online Resource: MagicMock**

-This chapter introduced the basics of `Mock`, which is sufficient for simulating ordinary objects and methods.
+The chapter in the printed book introduced the basics of `Mock`, which is sufficient for simulating ordinary objects and methods.
 However, many real-world Python objects support special operations such as `len(obj)`, iteration (`for item in obj`), dictionary-style access (`obj[key]`), membership testing (`x in obj`), and context managers (`with obj:`).
 These operations are implemented using Python's special (magic) methods.

-The accompanying online resource introduces `MagicMock`, a specialized form of `Mock` designed to simulate such objects.
+Here we discuss `MagicMock`, a specialized form of `Mock` designed to simulate such objects.
 It includes detailed explanations, comparison tables, execution flowcharts, and practical examples involving iterators, containers, dictionaries, files, and context managers.

-## XXXX

-For a beginner Python book, I would strongly recommend that you **teach `MagicMock` immediately after `Mock`**, but keep the focus narrow:

-> **Mock can fake ordinary attributes and methods.**
->
-> **MagicMock can additionally fake Python's special ("magic") methods.**

-That single idea is the key.

 ----------

-# MagicMock — An Introduction

 ## What is MagicMock?